Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 20 Mei 2025 18.23.33 UTC
+- WIB: Selasa, 20 Mei 2025 19.56.38 UTC
-- WITA: Selasa, 20 Mei 2025 19.23.33 UTC
+- WITA: Selasa, 20 Mei 2025 20.56.38 UTC
-- WIT: Selasa, 20 Mei 2025 20.23.33 UTC
+- WIT: Selasa, 20 Mei 2025 21.56.38 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude